 Irish Peacekeepers on the Offensive

-An interview with Congo Veteran CQMS Jimmy Clarke (Retd)
+Interview with Congo Veteran CQMS Jimmy Clarke (Retd)

-First published in issue Spring 2015.
+First published in Spring issue 2015.

 (Archive images and photos courtesy of Irish Defence Forces Military Archives and A Company Association.)

 Anyone familiar with the Irish Defence Forces United Nations (UN) service in the Congo during the 1960’s will be familiar with A Company, 36th Infantry Battalion and the Battle of the Tunnel.
 For ten days in December 1961, the 166 soldiers of A Company were thrown into a war none of them would ever forget.
 The battle would cost the unit 4 killed and 15 wounded.
 For their actions that day 14 Distinguished Service Medals (DSM) would be awarded, making A Company the highest decorated company in the Irish Defence Forces.
 A veteran of the battle, Company Sergeant Quartermaster Jimmy Clarke (CQMS) gives us this eyewitness account.

 After nearly 100 years under Belgian rule the Republic of Congo gained its independence on 30 June 1960.
 Almost immediately the country fell into chaos.
 With Belgian support, two states, the mineral rich Katanga and South Kasai, seceded.
 Moïse Tshombé was declared prime minister of Katanga.
 The UN established Opération des Nations unies au Congo (ONUC) under UN Security Council Resolution 143 on 14 July, and soon after a peacekeeping force was deployed.
 One of the countries to volunteer peacekeepers was Ireland.
 Irish Defence Forces’ Lieutenant General Seán MacEoin DSM, was appointed Force Commander of ONUC on 1 January 1961, serving in that appointment until 29 March 1962.